Packard Clipper: Engineering and evolution

 When considering the great transitional designs that brought us from the art decorations and speed-lining age of the Thirties into the envelope bodies of the Forties, much is always made of Bill Mitchell's famous Cadillac Sixty Special.
 In particular, its thin window frames, squared-off roof, wider-than-high grille, and concealed running boards were bold steps forward.
 The Clipper had at least as many pioneering features in an even more integrated package.

 The original milestone 1941 Clipper rode the 120/160/180 wheelbase of 127 in and used the One Twenty's 282 CID straight eight, but produced 125 bhp (five more than the One Twenty).
 Despite the familiar engine, few Clipper parts were interchangeable with other models.
 The chassis was entirely new: a double-drop frame allowed a lower floor without reducing road clearance.
 The engine was mounted well forward and the rear shocks were angled to assist the traditional Packard fifth shock in controlling side-sway.
 The front suspension was entirely new since the lower frame eliminated the need for Packard's traditional long torque arms, the same reason Rolls-Royce and Bentley, despite copying nut for bolt Packard's prewar Saf-t-fleX i.f.s, also went with a similar GM-type i.f.s. in the '56-on Silver Cloud/Bentley S series; a double-link connection between the Pitman arm and steering brackets, with a crossbar and idler arm and two cross tubes, controlled wheel movement.

-The 1941 Clipper was the widest production car in the industry and the first to be wider than it was tall—a foot wider to be exact.
+The 1941 Clipper was the widest production car in the industry and the first to be wider than it was tall—a foot wider.
 The body from cowl to deck was a single piece of steel, the largest in the industry, and the floor pan had only one welded seam from end to end.
 Single pieces of sheet metal comprised the rear quarters and hood.
 The hood could be lifted from either side of the car or removed entirely by throwing two levers.
 Instead of the traditional third-side window, ventipanes were incorporated in the rear doors, providing controllable flow-through ventilation.
 The battery made its first move from under the seat to under the hood, where it stayed warmer and was more accessible.
 There was a "Ventalarm" whistle to warn when the tank was within a gallon of being full, and an accelerator-activated starter button, so the act of starting simultaneously set the automatic choke.
 Reithard's symmetrical dashboard contained a full ration of instruments, including an electric oil pressure gauge adapted from the One Sixty.
-Options included Packard's Electro-Matic vacuum-operated clutch, which let the driver ignore the clutch pedal in ordinary driving; "Aerodrive" (overdrive); an effective auxiliary under-seat heater, leather upholstery, fender skirts, and, for $275, air conditioning—a Packard first, introduced on all eight-cylinder 1940 models.
+Options included Packard's Electro-Matic vacuum-operated clutch, which let the driver ignore the clutch pedal in ordinary driving; "Aerodrive" (overdrive); an effective auxiliary under-seat heater, leather upholstery, fender skirts, and, for $275, air conditioning — a Packard first, introduced on all eight-cylinder 1940 models.